twosigma/waiter/waiter/docs/how-to-waiter.md

 # Overview

 There are two ways to launch services on Waiter: the On-the-Fly API and the Token API.
 The On-the-Fly API automatically starts HTTP services using custom HTTP headers coming from the client.
 Alternatively, the Token API allows service maintainers to predefine a service.
-Token-based services are reachable by HTTP clients using a DNS name or using a custom HTTP header, `X-Waiter-Token`.
+Token-based services are reachable by HTTP clients using a DNS name or using a custom HTTP header, `x-waiter-token`.

 ## On-the-Fly API